scrazycarl/academic-kickstart/content/project/my-semester-project/index.md

 1. Model the mercury emission scenario.
     1. An emission calculation model was developed by Ecosystem Design Lab.
 I use this to calculate global mercury emission.
-    2. **Comparison by visualisation** : I needed to reproduce a similar visualisation in R and compare it to original visualisation, without knowing what program or how the visualisation was generated in the reference.
+    2. **Comparison by visualization** : I needed to reproduce a similar visualization in R and compare it to original visualization, without knowing what program or how the visualization was generated in the reference.
 2. Propose mitigation strategy to reduce mercury pollution:
-    1. Propose strategy on a global scale to reduce global mercury emission and concentraiton.
+    1. Propose strategy on a global scale to reduce global mercury emission and concentration.
-    2. **Compare the result by visualisation**
+    2. **Compare the result by visualization**
 3. **Study the effect of mitigation strategy on a local scale**

 ## Result of the study